Legal employment for your global team

 Employers in India are required to provide mandatory employment benefits in accordance with the country’s labour laws.
 Many of them also offer extra perks to stay competitive in the job market.
 Understanding both of them is essential to attracting and retaining talent.

-Employee Incentive Programs come in various sizes, kinds, and types.
+Employee incentive programs come in various sizes, kinds, and types.
 They are generally classified based on their purpose and are customised by organisations to serve their specific needs.
 They can be broadly classified under three heads:

 Unemployment insurance, launched by the Employees' State Insurance Corporation (ESIC), is a social security measure designed to provide financial assistance to workers who have lost their jobs involuntarily.